-Fall is a time to get cozy and cuddle up.
-After all of the weddings, reunions, and bbq’s of the summer season, it’s time to wind down.
-If you’re not quite ready to let go of the green of summer, here are some ways you can bring the outdoors inside for the colder months ahead.
+Fall is the time to get cozy and cuddle up.
+After the weddings, reunions, and bbq’s of the summer, it’s time to wind down and get recharged.

-Adding ultra-lush greenery to your home is the best way to keep the summer going.
-Try large tree-like plants to up the green-factor, like a Majesty Palm, Bird of Paradise, Fiddle Leaf Fig, or Money Tree.
-Place plants where you spend the most time, like your living room or office.
+Adding ultra-lush greenery to your home is the best way to keep the summer feel going without the hectic schedule.
+Try large tree-like plants to up the green factor like a Bamboo Palm, Bird of Paradise, Fiddle Leaf Fig, or Money Tree.
+Place plants in spaces where you spend the most time, such as your living room or home office.

 Switch up any stale energy in your space by rearranging both your furniture and your houseplants.
 Plants in the kitchen?
 Absolutely.
 On your dinner table?
 Go for it.
 Plants hanging in the bathroom?
 100% yes.
 For inspiration, check out our recommendations for the best plants for your living room, bedroom, bathroom, and kitchen.

 While you’re rearranging, think of some unusual places your plants could live.
 Placing plants in unexpected areas of your home sparks joy when you interact with plants in an area you normally wouldn’t.
 Plus, it adds visual interest to your space and reminds you to connect with your surroundings.

 Be sure to keep in mind your plant’s lighting preferences when moving them around.
 You may need to slowly move them to their new spot over time as to not upset them or cause dropped leaves.

 Create a Relaxing Plant Care Routine